sysconf/sysconf.owncloud/README.md

-# This is a Sysconf repository for the Catapatate OwnCloud system
+# This is a Sysconf repository for the sysconf profile 'OwnCloud'

 * Inspired after: http://www.noobslab.com/2015/01/install-owncloud-in-ubuntulinux-mint.html